zuzqik/Do-You-Wanna-Go-Out-With-Me-/README.md

 - `styles.css`: Contains the styles for the initial page, including the layout and visual aspects of the buttons and GIF.

 ## Disclaimer
 Not all code is provided in this repository.
-This is a high-level overview for inspiration.
+This is an overview for inspiration.

 ## Key Functions